• Skip to primary navigation

 • Once combined, portion and shape the meat mixture into 1 to 1 ½-inch balls.
 There should be about 12-16 meatballs once all of the meatballs have been shaped.

-• Heat a large heavy-bottomed pan or cast-iron skillet with the olive oil to medium-high heat.
+• Heat a large heavy-bottomed pan or cast-iron skillet with the 1 tablespoon olive oil to medium-high heat.
 Place the shaped meatballs into your fully heated pan, leaving space between the meatballs so they do not touch while cooking.
 Work in batches if needed.

 • Fry the meatballs until browned, rolling them so that each meatball cooks on all sides, until the internal temperature reaches 160°F (71°C).